 How to apply

-Applications for this course are made direct to the School of Education at Oxford Brookes.
+Applications for this course are made direct to the School of Education, Humanities and Languages at Oxford Brookes.

 Please click the button below and complete the initial application form.

 Questions about fees?

 Fees quoted are for the first year only.
 If you are studying a course that lasts longer than one year, your fees will increase each year.

 The following factors will be taken into account by the University when it is setting the annual fees: inflationary measures such as the retail price indices, projected increases in University costs, changes in the level of funding received from Government sources, admissions statistics and access considerations including the availability of student support.